snarfed/arroba/README.md

 * `ROLLBACK_WINDOW`, number of events to serve in the [`subscribeRepos` rollback window](https://atproto.com/specs/event-stream#sequence-numbers), as an integer.
 Defaults to 50k.
 * `PRELOAD_WINDOW`, number of events to preload into the [`subscribeRepos` rollback window](https://atproto.com/specs/event-stream#sequence-numbers) at startup, as an integer.
 Defaults to 4k.
 * `SUBSCRIBE_REPOS_BATCH_DELAY`, minimum time to wait between datastore queries in `com.atproto.sync.subscribeRepos`, in seconds, as a float.
 Defaults to 0 if unset.
+* `BLOB_RECHECK_DAYS`, how often in days to make HTTP HEAD requests to check that remote URL-based blobs stored in the datastore are still serving at the same URL.
+Defaults to 3.
+These HEAD request checks happen lazily, during `com.atproto.sync.getBlob` requests.

 <!-- Only used in app.py:
 * `REPO_DID`, repo user's DID, defaults to contents of `repo_did` file